rugemo/spacex-launch-details/README.md

 # SpaceX Lauches

-SpaceX Launches is a n modular app built for a coding challenge.
+SpaceX Launches is a modular app built for a coding challenge.

 It uses RxJava and Retrofit to make a call to get the spacex api to retrieve past launch data.